japgolly/scalajs-react/doc/PERFORMANCE.md

 * `Reusability.byRef` uses reference equality (ie. `a1 eq a2`).
 * `Reusability.byRefOr_==` uses reference equality and if different, tries universal equality.
 * `Reusability.derive` for ADTs of your own.
-* `Reusability.deriveDebug` as above, but shows you the code that the macro generates.
+* `Reusability.deriveDebug` as above, but with info useful for debugging (see below)
 * `Reusability.caseClassExcept` for case classes of your own where you want to exclude some fields.
-* `Reusability.caseClassExceptDebug` as above, but shows you the code that the macro generates.
+* `Reusability.caseClassExceptDebug` as above, but with info useful for debugging (see below)
 * `Reusability.by(A => B)` to use a subset (`B`) of the subject data (`A`).
 * `Reusability.byIterator` uses an `Iterable`'s iterator to check each element in order.
 * `Reusability.indexedSeq` uses `.length` and `.apply(index)` to check each element in order.